jazzschmidt/gradle-properties-template-plugin/README.md

 > The following properties must be set before building:
    - custom.prop.name (The item that shall be greeted, default: World)
    - custom.prop.greeting (default: Hello ${custom.prop.name})
+   - secret (Secret password)
 ```

+*Notice:* Only single lines with an colon assignment (`key=value`) are considered, but
+you are free to implement a custom template parser.

+### Git Status Cheking

 When the `gradle.properties` file is not ignored by Git and the task is not
 otherwise configured, the build also fails with an exception.
 This way every developer
-can keep his local properties local in the project folder itself.
+can keep his custom properties in the local project folder itself.

 ```
 * What went wrong: